Kalev Kesküla

 Kalev Kesküla (22 October 1959 – 25 June 2010) was an Estonian journalist and writer.

 Kesküla was born in Tallinn.
 In 1983, he graduated from the University of Tartu in Estonian philology.

 From 1983 to 1991, he worked as an editor for Estonian Encyclopaedia Publishers.

-Since 1991, he was an editor and columnist for the newspaper Eesti Ekspress and its culture supplement Areen.
+In 1991, he became an editor and columnist for the newspaper Eesti Ekspress and its culture supplement Areen.

-He was also an expert on wine topic.
-He wrote the first lexicon of wine in Estonian language.
+He was also an expert on wine.
+He wrote the first wine encyclopedia in Estonian.